Downtown Kingston

 The quality of a neighbourhood says a great deal about what we expect for the people who live there.
 Every broken sidewalk, overgrown verge, overflowing drain or neglected public space sends a message.

-Five steps driving renewal in Downtown Kingston: What we are learning
+Five steps driving renewal in Downtown Kingston: what we are learning

 This is not a thesis on how to revitalise a city centre.
 It is a reflection on what we are learning, in our work supporting the Downtown Kingston Redevelopment Initiative (DKRI) over the past twelve months, about what is starting to produce measurable change in one of Jamaica's most studied urban districts.